by Tony Novak, MBA, MT, OnlineAdviser at Freedom Benefits revised 11/28/2012

 If the insurer offers no individual conversion, this is probably because they have no individual insurance plan available in your area.
 (If you happen to know that individual insurance is available and the company says this option is not offered, then be persistent with your questioning.
 We hear about a significant number of cases where health plan members are incorrectly told that there is no individual conversion option.
 Insurance companies do not promote or encourage this option and/or inexperienced customer service representatives may not be aware of the option).

-These government-subsidized quarantined issue plans should be distinguished from the "mini-med" plans like Core Health Insurance that are commercially available at affordable rates but do not provide the same level of immediate protection for pre-existing conditions.
+These qualified health plans offer more coverage and should be distinguished from the "mini-med" plans like Core Health Insurance that are commercially available at affordable rates but do not provide the same level of immediate protection for pre-existing conditions.

 Step 7.
 Find low cost temporary insurance.
-Look for a policy that specifically says "short term medical insurance" or "STM" in the title.
-Avoid similar-sounding alternatives that do not afford the same legal protections.
-A state-by-state listing of high quality short term medical insurance plans can be found by clicking the "Get a Quote" link at Freedom Benefits
+If you do not have significant pre-existing medical conditions of ongoing medical treatment, look for a policy that specifically says "short term medical insurance" or "STM" in the title.
+These policies are substantially less expensive than regular major medical insurance yet offer coverage for catastrophic risks.
+Be aware that STM policies are exempt from many of the coverage provision of the Affordable Care Act.
+Don't assume that coverage follows the same familiar standards.
+A state-by-state listing of high quality short term medical insurance plans can be found by clicking the "Get a Quote" link at Freedom Benefits.

 Affordability